Lewislou/cellseg_sribd_napari/README.md

 ## Citation
-If you find this research useful in your work, please acknowledge it appropriately and cite the paper:
+If you find this software useful in your work, please acknowledge it appropriately and cite the paper:
 ```bibtex
 @misc{
 lou2022multistream,